By Roel Crabbé

 Today, an enormous amount of information about shamanic traditions is available, and more and more traditional teachers are coming to the West to share their wisdom.
-There is a lot to learn from every tradition and also from the techniques, rituals, and insights that they have gathered over the centuries.
+There is a lot to learn from every tradition and the techniques, rituals, and insights they have gathered over the centuries.

-I believe that the shamanic experience, which is the basis of any original culture, today invites us to share what works and to learn from each other.
-Many of the traditional medicine people I met also say that it’s time for people to reconcile and share their wisdom.
+I believe that the shamanic experience, which is the basis of any original culture today, invites us to share what works and learn from each other.
+Many traditional medicine people I met also say that it’s time for people to reconcile and share their wisdom.

-Working with the trance journey is characterized by direct contact of the practitioner with the spirit world and offers everyone the opportunity to experience by themselves a direct contact with what might be called ‘the broader reality’.
+Working with the trance journey is characterized by direct contact of the practitioner with the spirit world.
+It offers everyone the opportunity to experience by themselves a direct contact with what might be called ‘the broader reality’.

 The basis for both the contemporary practitioner of shamanism and the traditional shaman is the personal contact with his or her helping spirits, who support him to transform personal problems, but also often speak for the benefit of the greater whole.
-This personal contact is experienced by many practitioners as a very profound and moving thing in which wounds can be healed, strength regained and soul can be remembered.
+Many practitioners experience this personal contact as a very profound and moving thing in which wounds can be healed, strength regained, and soul can be remembered.

-This direct contact enables every practitioner to restore his strength, to receive personal advice and inspiration, and to be embraced by the profound connection that is inherent to this work and allows them to walk new paths, shed old skins and relive the joy of life.
+This direct contact enables every practitioner to restore his strength, receive personal advice and inspiration, and be embraced by the profound connection inherent to this work and allows them to walk new paths, shed old skins, and relive the joy of life.
 Shamanism is a path of direct revelation, without an intermediary, and healing.

-However, the key is to consciously handle the information that is received during the journey.
-It is therefore the personal task of the practitioner to integrate and celebrate this information in his daily life.
+However, the key is to consciously handle the information received during the journey.
+It is the practitioner's personal task to integrate and celebrate this information in his daily life.
 As a very clear teacher told me years ago: ‘shamanism serves to make you wash your dishes with a smile.’
-I have always cherished these words.
-It is in our daily life that it can be done.
+I have always cherished these words as it is in our daily life that it can be done.